 Photographers and Photography Assistants: Our photography team provides attractive photographs of dogs in order to show off their personalities and attract the attention of adopters.
 Assistants handle the dogs for the photographer and generally have lots of messy, slobbery fun.
 Whether you have a talent for photography or would like to be involved by helping as an assistant, we would be happy to have your help.

-Web Team: Our web team performs a variety of task, such as writing bios, supporting and expanding our social media platform (Facebook, Twitter, Tumblr, Instagram), building webpages, writing, editing, providing content, wrangling WordPress, responding to email, and doing online adoption counseling.
+Web Team: Our web team performs a variety of tasks, such as writing bios, supporting and expanding our social media platforms (Facebook, Twitter, Tumblr, Instagram), building web pages, writing, editing, providing content, wrangling WordPress, responding to email and doing online adoption counseling.
 Much of this volunteer work can be done from home, for those who are unable to help in person at the shelter.

 Foster Care Providers: Our foster providers have one of the most rewarding tasks in the world.
 They provide care and housing to dogs in need of time outside the shelter.
 In the process, they get to see the dogs blossom and become their best canine selves in preparation for their forever homes.

 Other Ways to Help: There are many short-term projects and special events for which volunteers are needed.
 We also have jobs such as creating flyers, lending a hand with online tasks or … you name it!
 Bring us your ideas, energy, and enthusiasm – we’re always happy to hear from you about a project you’d like to jumpstart.

 Sound like fun to be a part of SSPA?
 It totally is!
 And it’s some of the most rewarding fun you can have since you’ll be bettering the lives of the dogs in our program.